SamuelWeese/Cards-UI-Project4/README.md

 ### Cards and Castles

 This displays cards fanning out in the hand.
 I dislike that you can't see the whole card without hovering on it, and it would be a cool option to have it spread.
 Playing cards is done via drag and drop.
-I do like that, I
+I do like that, but I think that that would take a lot of work.
+I'll add that in the future.

+### Card Games.io

+This is a site with tons of card games.
+I like that the cards show nicely and stack on each other to have a compressed area, but the site only supports traditional card games.
+I think I want my cards to do more than just this!

 ## 3. Sketch and get feedback